MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## Assign an Audio Conferencing license

 > [!NOTE]
 > You can't assign licenses using the **Skype for Business admin center**.
 You must use the Office 365 admin center.
-See [Assign Skype for Business and Microsoft Teams licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **To assign a license for a user**